 Laura Chasmer (PDF) is interested in climate change; remote sensing; long-term ecosystem change; energy and mass (CO2, H2O) exchanges; discontinuous permafrost; forestry; scaling; ecosystem models.
 Her research is focused on the influence of canopy structure and ground surface topography on energy balance and scalar fluxes within northern boreal and discontinuous permafrost ecosystems.
 To do this, she uses a range of remote sensing technologies (including airborne and terrestrial lidar systems), hydrometeorological equipment, and in situ measurements.
 Dr. Chasmer is now at the University of Lethbridge in Alberta, but she remains an important member of our research team.

-Allison's M.Sc. research examines the energy balance implication of mite infestations on shrubs species at Scotty Creek.
+Allison's M.Sc. examined the energy balance implication of mite infestations on shrubs species at Scotty Creek.
 It was found that the transpiration rates from shrubs infested with gall-forming mites are greatly reduced.
 This reduction has the potential to alter the partitioning of energy at the scale of individual leaves and increase the soil moisture content below the shrubs.
-Allison is investigating both of these potential responses to galling, and their impact on the thaw of the active layer.
-She successfully defended on 2 Dec., 2015.
-Congratulations Allison!
+Allison is now the Strategic Research Initiatives Officer at Wilfrid Laurier University in Waterloo, Canada.

 Dr. Fereidoun Rezanezhad

-Fereidoun (PDF) received his Ph.D. from the University of Heidelberg, Germany in 2007.
-His Ph.D. research applied light transmission methods and image processing to the study of water flow through porous media.
-In August 2007, he joined the Cold Regions Research Centre as Visiting Research Scientist.
-His PDF research focused on developing new analytical methods of measuring the physical and hydraulic properties of peat soils using X-ray computed tomography.
+Fereidoun's PDF focussed on developing new analytical methods of measuring the physical and hydraulic properties of peat soils using X-ray computed tomography.
 This research led to improved algorithms for predicting mass and energy flows through organic soils.
-He is now a Research Assistant Professor at the University of Waterloo, and remains an important member of our research team.
+He is now an Assistant Professor in the Department of Earth and Environmental Sciences, University of Waterloo and remains an important member of our research team.?

-Stacey's M.Sc. research is examining the role of black spruce root networks in the redistribution of energy into and from the active layer, and the relative importance of the root network and the soil matrix in providing energy into the ground to thaw the active layer and degrade the underlying permafrost.
+Stacey's research examined the role of black spruce root networks in the redistribution of energy into and from the active layer, and the relative importance of the root network and the soil matrix in providing energy into the ground to thaw the active layer and degrade the underlying permafrost.
+She now works with the City of Hamilton, in Hamilton, Ontario.